Ambassador’s Blog

 Likewise, Jefferson was a brilliant man who made his mark in many different fields – as a farmer, architect, inventor, educator, philosopher, archaeologist, diplomat, and statesman.
 Jefferson served as America’s first Secretary of State (under George Washington) and as President for two terms.
 Jefferson was a fierce advocate of the rights of individual citizens and the individual States, and his struggle against Alexander Hamilton and the Federalists over the development of a strong central government still resonates through America today.
 Jefferson is consistently rated by scholars as among the very greatest of American Presidents.

-When President John F. Kennedy hosted dinner for a group of four dozen Nobel Prize winners, he famously commented, “I think is the most extraordinary collection of talent, of human knowledge, that has ever been gathered together at the White House – with the possible exception of when Thomas Jefferson dined alone.”
+When President John F. Kennedy hosted dinner for a group of four dozen Nobel Prize winners, he famously commented, “I think this is the most extraordinary collection of talent, of human knowledge, that has ever been gathered together at the White House – with the possible exception of when Thomas Jefferson dined alone.”
 (White House Diaries.)

 That is one of my favourite quotes.